MohammadB88/model-as-a-service/README.md

   ![products_application_plans.png](img/products_application_plans.png)

-- On the page, where application plans are listed, leave the *Default plan* set to *"No plan selected"* so users can choose their preferrend services for their (*when creating*) applications. **Note that the plan is hidden by difoult and hence we should publish it**:
+- On the page, where application plans are listed, leave the *Default plan* set to *"No plan selected"* so users can choose their preferrend services when creating applications. **Note that the plan is hidden by default and hence we should publish it**:

   ![products_application_plans_1.png](img/products_application_plans_1.png)